ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

 (/s).

 ![The Internship Emacs vs Vi](/images/the-internship-emacs-vi.png){: width="95%"}
 _Scene from The Internship (2013).
-The presentation slide compares the popularity of source code editors_
+A presentation slide compares the popularity of source code editors_

 ## 2017 Documentary, *AlphaGo*

 > Thank you u/\_0-__-0\_ on Reddit for suggesting this entry!

-"AlphaGo - The Movie" is an award-winning documentary about how AlphaGo, a program developed by Google DeepMind, mastered the game of Go through A.I. (machine learning with convolutional neural networks trained by reinforcement learning), and played against top-ranked Go
+*AlphaGo - The Movie* is an award-winning documentary about how AlphaGo, a program developed by Google DeepMind, mastered the game of Go through A.I. (machine learning with convolutional neural networks trained by reinforcement learning), and played against top-ranked Go